holgerbrandl/kotlin4ds_kotlin_night_frankfurt/docs/emerging_kotlin_ds_ecosystem.md

 * [termsql](https://github.com/tobimensch/termsql) converts text from a file or from stdin into SQL table using sqlite and query it instantly
 * [Dex : The Data Explorer](https://github.com/PatMartin/Dex) is a data visualization tool written capable of powerful ETL and reporting

-Great stuff, but not what we want!
+Great stuff, but does not really include we want!

 ---
 class: inverse